 - What is your preferred fuel source?
 Don’t forget to specify what type of fuel source you’ll be using, whether it be electric, propane, NG, or diesel/heating oil.
 Some job sites have easy access to certain types of fuel.

-All of these questions are important in determining the proper heating solution for a construction site.
+All of these questions are important when determining the proper heating solution for a construction site.